uchange/ulangel/README.md

   )
 ```

 * `ulangel.rnn.nn_block.TextPlusPoolingLinearClassifier`: is the text plus version.
+The difference from the only text mode is that text plus mode pooling linear classifier has another group of layers.
+This supplemental group of layers takes nonverbal features into account.
 ```python
   from ulangel.rnn.nn_block import TextPlusPoolingLinearClassifier pool_clas = TextPlusPoolingLinearClassifier(